Procurement Guide

 - Verify state badge requirements before ordering to prevent regulatory non-compliance and wasted budgets

-- Budget $45-$120 per metal badge or $8-$20 per patch with hybrid approaches saving 40-60%
+- Budget $45-$120 per metal die-struck law enforcement badges or $8-$20 per patch with hybrid approaches saving 40-60%

 - Review proofs exhaustively before approval as post-production errors cannot be fixed without paying twice